bodrick/awesome/TOPICS.md

 *   [anchore/anchore-engine](https://github.com/anchore/anchore-engine) - A service that analyzes docker images and scans for vulnerabilities
 *   [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
 *   [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.

-## explorer

-*   [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image

 ## inspector